 Courses available in local districts include:

-- Certificate in Diabetes Care (CIDC)
+- Diploma in Improving Diabetes Care (IDC)

 - Management of Diabetes in Hospital and Clinical Areas (MDHCA)